bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 - Dealing with third party API.
 - Thin adapter layer to insulate your application from external API.
-- What abusing mocks looks like.
+- What abusing mocks look like?
 - Brittle tests that break even when the behavior does not change, caused by mock abuse.
 - Integration tests should test the layer that interacts with external API.
 - Using too many mocks indicate badly designed API.
 So called fluent interface is actually a train wreck.
 Fluent interface is ok for languages like Java where it is the only option.

+## Installation ##

+$ gem install jeweler
+$ jeweler --rspec twits
+$ cd twits
+$ bundle
+$ gem install ZenTest

+The source code for this chapter can be found at : https://github.com/bparanj/twits

-## Running the Specs ##
+## Version 1 ##

 Run

 $ autotest

 from the root of the project to run the specs.

-## Version 1 ##

-Initial commit to twits.

 ## Version 2 ##